Vandal Savage: DC Rebirth

-In 2016, DC Comics implemented another relaunch of its books called DC Rebirth, which restored its continuity to a form much as it was prior to "The New 52".
+In 2016, DC Comics implemented another relaunch of its books called DC Rebirth, which restored its continuity to a form much as it was prior to The New 52.
 In the new history, Vandal Savage is one of a group of five people who are made immortal by a radioactive meteorite that fell to Earth many thousands of years before recorded history.
 This group becomes the Council of Immortals, hoping to shape the human race from the shadows.
 Each of these immortals, including Savage, can share their ability to stop aging with others, creating many followers down through the centuries.

 In the modern day, Vandal Savage attempts to create a new Injustice Gang, but his plans are thwarted by Lex Luthor, who decides to form his own Legion of Doom.
 Luthor seemingly beats Savage to death with a doorknob made from a piece of the Totality, the oldest energy source in existence and one of the few things that can successfully kill him.

-When Hawkman and Hawkgirl recount their time with the Justice Society and the day that they fought the Injustice Society, Vandal Savage was seen as a member of the Injustice Society.
-Hawkgirl faced off against Savage.
-After Brain Wave unleashes a powerful psychic attack that knocks everyone down, Per Degaton and Savage prepare to finish off Hawkman and Hawkgirl.
-Hawkman and Hawkgirl throw their maces enough for them to collide.
-This enables the Justice Society to turn the tables against the Injustice Society.

-Thanks to the conclusion of Dark Nights: Death Metal, Vandal Savage has been restored to the present day, becoming a member of the joint hero/villain collaboration on the space station "The Totality".
+At the conclusion of Dark Nights: Death Metal, Vandal Savage has been restored to the present day, becoming a member of the joint hero/villain collaboration on the space station "The Totality".